Financials Up as NYCB Troubles Seen Contained -- Financials Roundup

-Shares of banks and other financial institutions rose slightly as the latest regional-banking crisis was viewed as a company-specific issue.
+Shares of banks and other financial institutions ticked up as traders bet a crisis in one mid-sized lender could be ring-fenced.

-New York Community Bancorp shares plunged again amid concerns that the owner of rent-controlled apartment buildings in the Big Apple had bitten off more than it could chew when it acquired assets from the failed Signature Bank.
-Analysts at brokerage Janney argued that the bank has the capacity to absorb losses on loans.
+Shares of New York Community Bank rose after a consortium of investment firms, including one managed by former Treasury Secretary Steven Mnuchin, agreed to shore the lender up with a more than $1 billion equity investment, a last-ditch rescue attempt after the bank ran into trouble with commercial-real-estate investment and disclosed material weaknesses.

+"It can be a short-term hiccup, but as we saw with a much greater issue with Silicon Valley Bank and First Republic when they all kind of capitulated: somebody will buy up the assets and life will go on," said Oliver Pursche, senior vice president at financial advisory Wealthspire.

 Write to Rob Curran at rob.curran@dowjones.com